Treasury nominee Mnuchin says long-term dollar strength important

 "When the president-elect made a comment on the U.S. currency, it wasn't meant to be a long-term comment," Mnuchin said in a confirmation hearing before the Senate Finance Committee.

-Mnuchin, a Wall Street veteran, added that Trump's comments that the dollar was too strong were focussed on short-term market factors that had pushed the greenback higher, hurting U.S. exports.
+Mnuchin, a Wall Street veteran, added that Trump's comments that the dollar was too strong were focused on short-term market factors that had pushed the greenback higher, hurting U.S. exports.

 "The long-term strength over long periods of time is important" for the dollar, Mnuchin said.